hico-horiuchi/org-bullets/README.md

 select, do [M-x eval-region].
 The *s will be replaced with circle bullets next time you open an org file

 #### Trance bullets
-When you replace bullets with circle, or circle to bullets:
+When you replace bullets with circle, or circle with bullets:

     M-x org-bullets-trance-automatic